viralpatel3/simple-rnn-web-app/README.md

 # simple-rnn-web-app
 This is a basic example of creating an RNN model for sentiment analysis

-# This web app is deployed on Streamlit at this [url](https://simple-rnn-web-app-hc7bmhft6uf6bjrvapdvj9.streamlit.app/)
+# This web app is deployed on Streamlit and can be found [here](https://simple-rnn-web-app-hc7bmhft6uf6bjrvapdvj9.streamlit.app/)